mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 - Profit = Revenues - Expenses
 - Change in cash = Cash inflows - Cash outflows

-Not all revenues and expenses have their equivalent cash inflows and outflows, because for instance:
+Not all revenues and expenses have their equivalent (instant) cash inflows and outflows, because, for instance:

 - We might buy/sell on credit, so we have revenues/expenses, but cash transactions happen later in time
 - Depreciation/amortization are expenses that don't affect cash